+On January 10, 2020 HSD sent out notice to inform tribal leaders and tribal healthcare providers through letters and an HSD website posting regarding the proposed submission of the SW waiver application.
 On February 12, 2020, a public notice was sent to all interested parties summarizing the proposed waiver application and notification of the public hearing.
 Interested parties include but are not limited to, persons on the waiver central registry, advocacy groups, professional associations, and individual waiver providers.
 The notice provided the web link to the full waiver application website posting on the HSD webpage.
 A contact name, number and email was provided on the public notice for individuals who had questions or needed more information.
 Notices for Public Comment were published in the Las Cruces Sun and Albuquerque Journal on February 12, 2020.
 The Albuquerque Journal is distributed statewide.